ECS171FALL19/Pacman/README.md

 We applied several machine learning techniques to play the game Pacman.
 We tried out Q-learning, Approximate Q-Learning and MiniMax algorithm to train the Pacman game.

+## Built With/Version

+* Depend on the configuration of local python
+* Recommend Python 3

 ## Game and some useful flags

 ### Play the original pacman game manually